4D-STAR/ester_nix/README.md

 ## Notes and TODOs

-- Only Ester's `evolution` branch was tested
+- The build has been tested in Ubuntu, Arch Linux, Rocky Linux and in Windows through the [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
+- **The build has not been tested on MacOS.** If you have a MacOS system and encounter errors please inform us
 - A small patch on Ester's `CMakeList.txt` was needed to find `numpy` include dirs.
 Additionally, gfortran > 9.5 required compiling with `-fallow-argument-mismatch -fallow-invalid-boz`.
-- GCC version 12.2.0 was used.
-Versions 13 and above require more changes in Ester to compile successfully
-- Only Openblas was tested.
+- Only Netlib BLAS and OpenBLAS have been tested.
 TODO: Test MKL
-- TODO: Create an ester flake
-- TODO: Test build on MacOS
-- ~~TODO: Test build on Windows WSL~~